vibssh/BeyondVideoApp/README.md

 # Beyondvideoapp
-This Project is authored by Vaibhav Shringarpure as part of Beyond's Front End Task.
-It uses Angular version 6.0.3
+This Project is authored by Vaibhav Shringarpure.It uses Angular version 6.0.3

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.